The information on this page has be graciously provided

 as the date to expect arrival.
 Most of the time you will have the ability to

 insert the tracking number into the freight carriers website for detailed information.

 financial institution.
-Usually your financial institution will charge a small fee for this service
+Usually your financial institution will charge a small

-goods before retail markup.
+Wholesale- Cost for goods before retail markup.

 Most smaller purchases can go common carrier, such as UPS Ground.
 If the company

-you are dealing with has a UPS or FedEx account they will send your shipment adhering to the
+you are dealing with has a UPS or FedEx account they will send your shipment

-in at 45-65 pounds per 100 pieces and can easily be sent through UPS or
+weigh in at 45-65 pounds per 100 pieces and can easily be sent through UPS or

 FedEx.
 It is possible to ship, domestically, up to 400-700 units of clothing